toumorokoshi/greyhawk-language/docs/objectives.rst

 ---------------------------------

 With readability in mind comes standardization.
-Humans are good at understanding patterns, and Murasaki relies on that strength by ensuring that there is only one idiomatic way of performing a particular function.
+Humans are good at recognizing patterns, and Murasaki relies on that strength by ensuring that there is only one idiomatic way of performing a particular function.